keystonejs/keystone-demo/README.md

 Try it out at http://demo.keystonejs.com

-It's a great basis to use when starting a Keystone project; just `git clone` this repository and start making changes.

-Pull requests are welcome, or if you'd like to see additional demos just open a new issue.
+Pull requests are welcome, and if you'd like to see additional demos just open a new issue to let us know.

 ## Using this as a basis for your own project

+We reccommend you use our new [Yeoman Generator](https://github.com/JedWatson/generator-keystone) as the basis for new projects, as this demo site contains code specific to runing a public demo (like user account protection, etc).

+If you do want to use this as a starting point however, you are welcome, follow the instructions below to begin.

 *Note: We're implementing a new theme for the demo site; to use the (old) basic bootstrap theme, check out the `bootstrap-simple` branch*